Bud Norris: Baltimore Orioles

-Norris was traded to the Baltimore Orioles on July 31, 2013 for L. J. Hoes and minor league pitcher Josh Hader.
+On July 31, 2013, Norris was traded to the Baltimore Orioles for L. J. Hoes and minor league pitcher Josh Hader.
 On the day after the trade, the Astros were already in Baltimore playing the Orioles, so Norris switched dugouts and won the game.

 Norris was ejected on May 12, 2014, when he hit Detroit Tigers outfielder Torii Hunter in the ribs with a pitch at Camden Yards, prompting both the Orioles' and Tigers' benches and bullpens to clear.
 Norris had also had run-ins earlier in the season with Boston Red Sox catcher David Ross and Pittsburgh Pirates infielder Neil Walker, but the Hunter incident resulted in his first major-league ejection.
 At the time of his ejection, Norris was tied for second in the American League (AL) with 5 hit batters in 43 innings, an average of 1 hit batter every 8.6 innings.
 In his prior career spanning 740 innings pitched since 2009, Norris had hit only 27 batters, an average of one every 27.4 innings.

 On January 26, 2015, Norris and the Orioles agreed to a $8.8 million contract.
 He would get a $25,000 bonus for 180 innings and $50,000 more for 200 under Monday's agreement.
 Norris also would earn $50,000 each for making the All-Star Game or winning a Gold Glove.
 Norris was designated for assignment on July 31, and released on August 8.